When you buy a bottle of Plato, we send you a few things, each of which we’ve agonized over to an obsessive degree:

 • A PET bottle :/

 … pretty good up until the bottle, right?
 You can tell we’ve made an effort to thoughtfully use recycled and recyclable materials, and to use as little as possible to get the job done.
 We even offset 100% of the carbon impact of shipping Plato to you through Pachama.
 And then … a plastic bottle.

 It’s not ideal and we know it.
-While PET is highly recyclable and is almost always recycled (its resin identification code is 1, where as a shorthand lower numbers indicated a higher likelihood of an item being accepted for recycling), it’s still, in the end, a petroleum-based plastic product, eg the last thing on Earth we need more of on Earth.
+While PET is highly recyclable and is almost always recycled (its resin identification code is 1, where as a shorthand lower numbers indicated a higher likelihood of an item being accepted for recycling), it’s still, in the end, a petroleum-based plastic product, i.e. the last thing on Earth we need more of on Earth.

 So why aren’t we using something better?

 Believe us – we want to.

 The simple answer is that even though we have history, we’re still a new company, Plato is a new product, and we’re not producing at the MOQ (minimum order quantities) needed to be able to use the kind of compostable packaging we’d love to be using.
 We’re not even close.

 We are not finished, not nearly, reducing the ecological footprint of our product and our packaging.

 While we could use a stock size of something biodegradable, it’d look pretty shabby – silly, even, and we know that first impressions matter.
 If we made that choice, we’d never survive long enough to grow to the point where we could order the custom sizes of biodegradable or compostable packaging that make sense for what we’re shipping.